Avatar photo

 Aside from the huge tax benefits, 401(k)s come with a built-in feature that’s essentially a form of automatic dollar-cost averaging (DCA).

-I’ve written about DCA before.
-It’s a very simple strategy: You buy selected assets (stocks, ETFs, or mutual funds) on a set schedule.
+DCA is a very simple strategy: You buy selected assets (stocks, ETFs, or mutual funds) on a set schedule.

 A 401(k) helps make sure you invest a little bit every two weeks (or every month—depending on how often you get paid)… gradually and consistently contributing to your nest egg—regardless of what’s going on in the markets.